 Negotiating in good faith means that each party is willing to make sacrifices in order to reach an agreement.

 Every divorce is different, but they all have some procedural similarities.
-For a free consultation with an experienced divorce attorney in Palatine, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced divorce attorney in Palatine, contact the Andrea Heckman Law Convenient payment plans are available.